 Although some may say that this isn’t the “real” Australia, the fact is that life in suburbia is the reality for almost every Australian.
-Choosing a five star hotel in Perth is something that tourists do.
+Staying at a five star hotel in Perth is something that only tourists do.
 Personally, I’ve found floating around from one generous friends house to another, absorbing invisible Perth suburbia, is a far more interesting way to spend time here.
 But I’m lucky.
-Tourists may need the hotel, I’ve got the friends.
-So the unfortunate reality is, getting to know the real Australia is almost totally impossible for the average visitor.
-It’s not just one “side” of the Australian lifestyle that most tourists will never see – most tourists will never experience anything of the real Australian lifestyle.
+Tourists may need the hotel, I’ve got the friends, and the unfortunate reality is, getting to know the real Australia is almost totally impossible for the average visitor.
+It’s not just one “side” of the Australian lifestyle that most tourists will never see – sadly, most tourists will never experience anything, at all, of the real Australian lifestyle.

 All over the world, I have seen people’s faces light up when they realise I’m Australian.
 But do they know the real Australia?
 Not for one moment am I suggesting the real Perth, or the real Australia, is not deserving of the “lucky country” moniker.
 What I am saying, is that people around the world are enamored with the marketed image of Australia – the amazing outback landscapes, the cute fury animals,and the endless deserted beaches.
 In reality, Australia is probably not what you think it is.

 To me, these days it’s also the invisible suburbia where most of my friends live.

 It’s no longer my home, but it’s the real Australia.